-uring the night of July 13th to 14th, 2017, Forces Écosocialistes [Ecosocialist Forces] took action by arsoning the equipment of the oil company Squatex, located in Bas-St-Laurent.
+During the night of July 13th to 14th, 2017, Forces Écosocialistes [Ecosocialist Forces] took action by arsoning the equipment of the oil company Squatex, located in Bas-St-Laurent.
 An article describing the act was first published by Radio-Canada, then republished by Mtlcounter-info and finally by Earthfirst.
 The events were described as "suspicious", to use the exact wording of the police and the journalist.

 Two months have now passed since this attack against the oil company.
 And it's in the current context of increased resistance to fossil fuel development on Québécois soil that we decide to affirm the volontary and thought-out character of the action.
 Our claim arrives, then, following the occupation of the company Junex's Galt site and numerous banner drops on university campuses.
 Admirable individuals are rising to affirm their will to expel this oil industry garbage from the territory and we want to commend their courage and determination.
-We also want to insist on one point: alongside Junex there are other active companies that are just as destruccontainer, and a trailer connected to a water reservoir.
+We also want to insist on one point: alongside Junex there are other active companies that are just as destruc-

+Squatex's development site consisted of four principal structures.
+The flames spared just one, containing only certain metal equipment like pipes and other non-flammable objects.
+The other structures were: a lift truck, the drilling container, and a trailer connected to a water reservoir.
 They were all doused in gasoline and lit on fire.
 The pictures available on the Radio-Canada article attest to the success of our action.
 The spared structure allowed us to write the name of our group in black paint: Forces Écosocialistes [Ecosocialist Forces].
-Three separate structures burning simultaneously with a tag well in sight: "suspicious" in-
+Three separate structures burning simultaneously with a tag well in sight: "suspicious" indeed.

-Squatex's development site consisted of four principal structures.
-The flames spared just one, containing only certain metal equipment like pipes and other non-flammable objects.
-The other structures were: a lift truck, the drilling